-As first crucial test case beyond Hydrogen, we now consider realQM for Helium with seeking a minimiser among wave functions arguing that by symmetry we may assume that is supported by the half-space and by with the plane as free boundary.
+As first crucial test case beyond Hydrogen, we now consider realQM for Helium and two-electron ions with seeking a minimiser among wave functions arguing that by symmetry we may assume that is supported by the half-space and by with the plane as free boundary, where is the (small) radius of the kernel.
 More precisely, we assume by symmetry that for , which allows restriction of attention to .
-As shown below, realQM passes this test successfully!

 The ground state then appears as the minimiser over of the total energy

 where the electron potential for is given by

 We observe that is the solution of the equation in with for and else, which gives an alternative way of computing other then direct integration.

 The condition of stationarity with respect to variations of takes the form of the eigenvalue problem

 Homogeneous Neumann Condition at Free Boundary and Kernel

 The wave function is subject to a homogeneous Neumann condition on the free boundary separating the two electrons and also at a small distance from the kernel thus attributing a small effective radius to the kernel.

 The homogeneous Neumann condition at the kernel plays an important role to give energies in correspondence with observation, since without this condition energies come out to be too small.
 For example, for Helium without the homogeneous Neumann condition the energy is about -3.0 which is significantly lower than the observed.
 With this condition the energy fits the exact energy for a small effective kernel radius, which thus acts as a parameter.